wjzhengsh/blockchain/develop_enterprise.md

     ```
     {:codeblock}

-3. Now that the card has been imported, it can be used to acquire the certificates from the certificate authority using the following command:
+3. After the card has been imported, it can be used to acquire the certificates from the certificate authority using the following command:

     ```
     composer identity request --card ca --path ./credentials -u admin -s PA55W0RD12